claire-mayfield/MTEC340/README.md

 - Understand what monobehavior means
 - Remember to put a semicolon at the end of each line of code

 My favorite video game soundtrack is the [final boss fight from Banjo Kazooie](https://youtu.be/k89y_LZuSYU?feature=shared), by Grant Kirkhope.
+I also live the [Shrine Battle from Tears of the Kingdom](https://www.youtube.com/watch?v=pVoQZp0sxCY) by Manaka Kataoka.